Health care in the United States of America

 |Purchase a health insurance plan from a private company in the U.S. List of possible providers.
 Please be aware that this coverage is minimal.||Purchase an insurance plan in your home country (If the plan is international, verify it includes the U.S.)|

 - All ACE students, and all other students registered for seven or more on-campus credits, are eligible to use the Health Service.
 Doctor visits are always free.

 - Students with fewer than seven credits, students whose classes are off-campus, and students' spouses, may pay the health fee at any time during the semester for access to the clinic.
 The Health Service does not see children.
-The fee is $177.50 for students and $166 for spouses.

 - If you have MSU insurance and go to the Health Service, all lab tests, xrays, minor surgeries, procedures, and medical supplies such as crutches are free.
 You will have a co-pay for any prescriptions (this varies, depending on the prescription).